ffeast/zabbix-nginx-sla/README.md

 # zbx-nginx-sla

-Zabbix template for nginx with `nginx-sla` module enabled This module collects stats for nginx built with support of the awesome nginx stats collection module [nginx-sla](https://github.com/goldenclone/nginx-sla/blob/master/README.en.md).
+Zabbix template for nginx with `nginx-sla` module enabled.

+This module collects stats for nginx built with support of the awesome nginx stats collection module [nginx-sla](https://github.com/goldenclone/nginx-sla/blob/master/README.en.md).

 It simply dumps stats by calling a dedicated url shipped by `nginx-sla`.

 ## Capabilities